Ray Guy: Regular season

+Postseason

 Ray Guy Award

 In 2000, the Greater Augusta Sports Council instituted the Ray Guy Award, to be awarded to the nation's best collegiate punter.

 Pro kicking camps

 In 2005, Guy helped organize and participated in two-day kicking camps, held throughout the United States, for high school punters, placekickers, and long snappers.

 Personal life and death

 Guy was married to Beverly Guy.
 The couple had two children, Ryan and Amber.

 In 2011, Guy filed for bankruptcy and auctioned his three Super Bowl rings to help pay his debts.
 The auction of the rings brought in $96,216, exceeding the upper estimate of $90,000.

 After a lengthy illness, Guy died on November 3, 2022, in Hattiesburg, Mississippi, at age 72.
 The cause was advanced-stage chronic obstructive pulmonary disease.